nayan10102/Test_Website/README.md

 PENDING:

--Could not figure out how the button would trigger to open the.
+-Could not figure out how the button would trigger to open the popup.

 -Validation of email and name fields not working.